sicktastic/antwonlee.github.io/projects.md

 **Role:** Software Developer

 **Challenges:** I wanted to build something that betters the world for my daughter Luna Misoo who passed away in 2015.
+It's a platform that will fundraise for scholarships helping students around the world.

-**My Contribution:** Building P2P fundraising application with Ruby on Rails.
+**My Contribution:** Building P2P fundraising application with Ruby on Rails, ReactJS and Salesforce.
 Currently, it is working in progress.
-I work on it whenever I have time.
-I am building an application similar to <a href="https://watsi.org/" target="_blank">Watsi</a>, but to raise scholoarship funds for children in developing countries.
+I am passionate about this project and working hard to make it a reality.

 **Stack:**
 <ul>